The Difference Between the ER and Urgent Care

 The cost of ER tests, scans, and other healthcare services can be MUCH higher than they would be at other medical providers, because they are there to save lives.
 The average cost of an emergency room visit is $1,389.

 So, if you or your loved one isn’t having a life-threatening emergency, here are your other options:

 Urgent Care Clinic

 What is it: A low-cost option for after-hours care of minor illnesses and injuries

 Best for: Common sprains, shallow cuts, rashes, sore throat, colds, urinary tract infection

-How to find one: Use the Friday provider search to find an in-network urgent care center near you.
+How to find one: Check out the Friday network near you to find an in-network urgent care center near you.